 A high school diploma, GED that meets North Carolina standards (as stated before), or Adult High School diploma is required of all applicants for all Allied Health programs.
 Applicants must demonstrate the potential for academic achievement as evidenced by successful completion of assessment inventories.
 Upon initial inquiry, prospective applicants will be given the minimum score recommendations in the areas of writing skills, reading skills, algebra skills, and numerical skills.
-(Note: Practical Nursing students utilizing the ASSET placement test are not required to take the algebra skills assessment.)
+(Note: Once Practical Nursing students have met all general admission requirements, they will become eligible to take the Nurse Entrance Test {NET} which is the primary admission test for the Practical Nursing program.)
 Those applicants selected for admission may be asked to attend an information session conducted by college personnel.
 Students not meeting admissions criteria will be advised regarding removal of deficiencies.